-Charalampos Avraam is a Smart Cities Postdoctoral Associate at New York University’s Center for Urban Science and Progress.
+Charalampos Avraam is a Smart Cities Postdoctoral Associate at NYU's Center for Urban Science and Progress.
 His research employs optimization, game theory, and dynamical systems for the design of resilient interdependent energy, food, and water infrastructures against climate change and cyber-physical threats.
 Charalampos obtained his PhD in Civil and Systems Engineering (2021) and his MSE in Applied Mathematics and Statistics (2020) at Johns Hopkins University.
 He also holds a MPhil in Management Science and Operations from the University of Cambridge (2016) and a Diploma (5-year curriculum) in Electrical and Computer Engineering from the National Technical University of Athens (2015).

-Prateek Arora is a Ph.D. student at the Civil and Urban Engineering Department at New York University Tandon School of Engineering.
+Prateek Arora is a Ph.D. student at the Civil and Urban Engineering Department at NYU's Tandon School of Engineering.
 He obtained his Master’s in Structural Engineering at Stanford University (April 2020) and Bachelor’s in Civil Engineering at BITS Pilani, India (June 2018).
 Previously, Prateek worked as a graduate structural engineer in the City of San Francisco.
 His research interests include hazard risk analysis and utility management in scenarios of extreme events such as earthquakes and hurricanes.

 Visiting Ph.D.
 Student (Online)